We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 However, not only people, but also other healthcare systems, such as the ePA, must be able to use the data from the DiGA in a meaningful way.

-2. Also a data export in an interoperable format must be enabled.
+2. Data export in an interoperable format must also be made possible.
 Data is transmitted in accordance with a definition for semantic and syntactic interoperability.
-The KBV’s MIO DiGA-Tookit is particularly important in order to be able to transfer data to the electronic patient file (ePA) in the future, for example.
+The KBV’s MIO DiGA toolkit is particularly important in this context, as it enables data to be transferred to the electronic patient record (ePA).

 DiGAs that rely on data from sensors and other measuring devices, for example, must also create an interoperable interface here to enable hardware manufacturers to connect to the DiGA.

-3. Therefore, an interoperable interface to wearables and other medical devices is also mandatory.
+3. Therefore, an interoperable interface to wearables and other medical devices that can be used by different manufacturers to provide data is also mandatory.

-Patients and their healthcare providers must be able to understand and reuse the care-relevant data from a DiGA.
-For this reason, the DiGAV also requires an option at this interface to provide data in a human-readable, printable format.
+Patients and their healthcare providers must be able to understand and reuse the care-related data of a DiGA.
+For this reason, the DiGAV also requires this interface to provide data in a human-readable, printable format.
 It is important to note that the data export can be initiated via DiGA itself, but does not have to be carried out by DiGA.

 A button that initiates the download of an encrypted data packet, which can later be accessed via a server, is also regarded as a legitimate implementation.
 An example of a data export in human-readable, printable format would be the creation of a PDF file containing all blood glucose readings from the DiGA and other relevant data.

 QuickBird Medical Tip: Provide the relevant data in a compact and comprehensible form.
 Consider which data is useful in a care scenario in which the DiGA is used.
-What data is important for patients and doctors and how can it be presented in an understandable way?
+What data is important for patients and doctors, and how can it be presented in a comprehensible way?

 Apart from the legal interoperability requirements at this interface, you can gain a significant competitive advantage here.
-If your DiGA can be easily integrated into the daily routine of doctors and psychotherapists and provides tangible added value, it will also be prescribed more frequently.
+If your DiGA can be easily integrated into the everyday work of doctors and psychotherapists and delivers tangible added value, it will also be prescribed more frequently.
 The more compatible your DiGA is with existing healthcare processes, the better.

 Not only people, but also other systems are part of the healthcare system and want to continue using the data from your DiGA.
-In the future, this will primarily be the electronic patient file (ePA), which must be able to obtain data from the DiGA in an interoperable format.
+First and foremost among these is the electronic patient record (ePA), which must be able to obtain data from the DiGA in an interoperable format.
 In order to meet the requirements of interoperability in the healthcare sector, it makes sense to agree on uniform standards that are used for data exchange.
 These standards are defined by standardization organizations and specify the format and semantics of data streams.
 An adaptation of a standard for a specific country or field of application is called a profile.

 For precisely this reason, there are concrete specifications as to which formats are permitted for data export.
 It is not enough for your DiGA to simply provide certain data, the format is also crucial.
 As a DiGA manufacturer, you now have to start looking for a suitable data format, but where should you start looking?

-- As long as there is no suitable MIO, you currently have two options:
+- However, if there really isn’t a reasonably suitable MIO, you still have two options:

 - You can use another existing open, internationally recognized interface or semantic standard (e.g. HL7 FHIR).